-Proper cleaning is important for making delicious homemade cider and wine.
-Here is everything you need to know to sanitize wine making equipment.
+Proper cleaning is important for safe and delicious homemade cider and wine.
+Here is everything you need to know about sanitizer for cider and wine-making equipment.

 - Pull your hair back.